dpa99c/cordova-plugin-request-location-accuracy-example/README.md

 # Building and running

+**IMPORTANT:** Note that this plugin is intended for use in a **native** Android or iOS environment.
+It will **NOT** work in a browser-emulated Cordova environment, for example by running `cordova serve` or using the [Ripple emulator](https://github.com/ripple-emulator/ripple).

-The plugin is specific to the Android platform; to run the example app, connect an Android device and execute the following commands from the project root:
+To run the example app, connect a Android/iOS device and execute the following commands from the project root.

-- Install the platform into the project: `$ cordova platform add android`
+- Install the platform into the project:

+    `$ cordova platform add android`
+    `$ cordova platform add ios`

-- Build and run the project: `$ cordova run`
+- Build and run the project:

+    `$ cordova run android`
+    `$ cordova run ios`

-# Pre-built app
+# Pre-built Android app
 If you're unable to build the project or just want to try it out, [here is the app as a pre-built Android APK installer](build/cordova-plugin-request-location-accuracy-example.apk)